iDsiddy/VHDL-Verilog-Projects/README.md

 - Easy to reuse
 - Easy to simulate

+## Notes

+A lot of the testbench files & simulation outputs are a **Work in Progess**, they will be added as and when completed

 ## **License**

 MIT License — feel free to use any code from this repo.